paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### double EpochTimeAt(DateTime when);

 Convert local time to UTC if necessary then translate to epoch time.
-Unlike Unix Epoch time, leap seconds are accounted for.
+Unlike Unix Epoch time, this result accounts for leap seconds.

 ##### DateTime FromEpochTime(double epochTime);